scala/scala-lang/_posts/2017-12-01-fifth-dotty-milestone-release.md

 sbt new lampepfl/dotty.g8
 ```

-This will setup a new sbt project with Dotty as compiler.
+This will set up a new sbt project with Dotty as compiler.
 For more details on
 using Dotty with sbt, see the
 [example project](https://github.com/lampepfl/dotty-example-project).